jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-2-code-flow-redirection.md

 This is a misuse of the `unsafe` package and it creates a very dangerous situation: Calling `reader.Read()` in the next statement will fill the slice with data from standard input, but the function thinks it is safe to read up to 512 bytes while the underlying array is only 8 bytes long.
-This is not the completely identical to the unbounded `gets()` call, but the effect is the same as the confused slice is more than long enough to provide an attack surface.
+This is not completely identical to the unbounded `gets()` call, but the effect is the same as the confused slice is more than long enough to provide an attack surface.

 To sketch a threat model, recall the binary communication protocol from the last part of this blog series.
 We mentioned